- Virgin Media is a UK-based ISP known for its great speeds and prices.

 - Select Firewall.

-- Disable ”Block fragmented IP packets” (SuperHub 3) or let IPSec, PPTP, and Multicast pass through Firewall by checking the boxes (older Hubs).
+- Disable ‘Block fragmented IP packets‘ (SuperHub 3) or let IPSec, PPTP, and Multicast pass through Firewall by checking the boxes (older Hubs).

 - Confirm changes and restart your router and PC.

-As a side note, if you’re using a business network with the VPN, contact your network administrator as chances are you won’t be able to access and change the configuration of the aforementioned router.
+On a side note, if you’re using a business network with the VPN, contact your network administrator as chances are you won’t be able to access and change the configuration of the aforementioned router.

-2: Update/reinstall VPN
+2. Update/reinstall your VPN